rammohanreddys/Kubestronaut/1.KCNA/Readme.md

 |Simple, DIY serverless	|OpenFaaS|
 |Low-latency function execution	|Fission|

-## 4. 🌍 Community and Governance of Cloud-Native
+## 4. 🌍 Community and Governance of Cloud-Native:

 The cloud-native ecosystem is driven by a vibrant open-source community and structured governance to ensure collaboration, innovation, and interoperability.
 At the center of this ecosystem is the Cloud Native Computing Foundation (CNCF) — the primary organization overseeing the development and direction of cloud-native technologies.